gary-rafferty/perfecta/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Contributions

+* Support for Ruby-1.8.7 added by @malachaifrazier